zamulla/jet-test/docs/compose-html-tutorial.md

 ## The end goal

 The app that we are creating is going to be a single page with a click counter: each press of a button is going to add to a counter displayed above the button.
-We're not going to persistently store anything, the number of clicks will reset to 0 after each reload.
+We're not going to persistently store anything, the number of clicks will reset to zero after each reload.

 ## What you will need